IgniteUI/igniteui-docfx/en/components/accordion.md

 ### Using Theme Overrides

-In order to style components for older browsers, like Internet Explorer 11, we have to use a different approach, since CSS variables are not supported there.
+In order to style components in Internet Explorer 11, we have to use a different approach, since CSS variables are not supported there.

-If the component is using the [Emulated](themes/sass/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
-To prevent the custom theme to leak into other components, be sure to include the `:host` selector before `::ng-deep`:
+If the component is using the [Emulated](themes/sass/component-themes.md#view-encapsulation) `ViewEncapsulation`, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
+To prevent the custom theme from leaking into other components, make sure to wrap the `::ng-deep` in a `:host` selector:
 ```scss
 :host {
     ::ng-deep {